Posted on: Januar 15, 2024

 We have the solution for you!
 An overview of the 10 best coffeeshops in Amsterdam created by frequent coffeeshop visitors.
-First, we’ll answer some frequently asked questions about coffee shops in Amsterdam.
+Votes from 224 cannabis lovers.

 It also turns out that this is one of the best coffeeshops in Amsterdam because Grey Area is frequented visited by famous people.
 Snoop Dogg, Kelis, Cypress Hill, Woody Harrelson and many others have been here.

 Dit bericht bekijken op Instagram

 The shop is located in the center of Amsterdam and is world renowned for the quality of their weed.
 Most visitors go there to buy their weed but not to chill as the coffeeshop itself is quite small.
 Due to the central location and popularity of the coffeeshop, it can get busy so expect to have wait in line.

 View this post on Instagram